AB de Villiers: Twenty20 franchise career

-On 17 May 2022, de Villiers was inducted into the RCB Hall of Fame for his incredible contribution to the team from 2011 to 2021.
+On 17 May 2022, de Villiers was inducted into the RCB Hall of Fame for his contributions to the team from 2011 to 2021.

 Other than the IPL, de Villiers has played franchise T20 cricket for Barbados Tridents, Tshwane Spartans, Rangpur Riders, Middlesex, Brisbane Heat and Lahore Qalandars in leagues across the world.
 He has been criticised for his decision to play in franchise leagues rather than for his country.

 Playing style

 He is sometimes referred to as "Mr. 360" due to his ability to play shots all around the wicket, and as "Superman" due to his acrobatic fielding.
 In T20 cricket he is seen as an attacking batsman who plays a range of unconventional shots.